Key Takeaways

 The best copywriters are transparent about their pricing and can explain exactly how their fee structure aligns with the value they deliver.
 Whether they charge flat fees, royalties, or a hybrid model — understand how much a direct response copywriter costs and what you are paying for.
 Beware of anyone who quotes without understanding the project scope.

-Rob Palmer: 30+ Years and $523M+ in Tracked Results
+Rob Palmer: 40+ Years and $523M+ in Tracked Results

 If you are looking for the best direct response copywriter in 2026, the conversation starts with track record.
-And on that criterion, few copywriters working today can match what Rob Palmer has documented over three decades.
+And on that criterion, few copywriters working today can match what Rob Palmer has documented over four decades.

 The numbers

-Rob Palmer has generated $523M+ in tracked campaign results over a 30+ year career.
+Rob Palmer has generated $523M+ in tracked campaign results over a 40+ year career.
 That is not a lifetime estimate or a projection — it is revenue tracked to specific campaigns, specific clients, and specific copy.
 The most notable of these is a single campaign for Belron International (Safelite AutoGlass in the US) that generated $523 million over 9 years — after five previous copywriters had failed to produce a campaign that met performance targets.

 That campaign's longevity alone tells you something most copywriter portfolios cannot: the copy was not just good enough to launch — it was good enough to keep converting at scale for nearly a decade.